dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-use-systemfonts.md

  [!code-xaml[SystemRes_snip#FontStaticResources](~/samples/snippets/csharp/VS_Snippets_Wpf/SystemRes_snip/CSharp/Pane1.xaml#fontstaticresources)]

  To use the values of <xref:System.Windows.SystemFonts> in code, you do not have to use either a static value or a dynamic resource reference.
 Instead, use the non-key properties of the <xref:System.Windows.SystemFonts> class.
-Although the non-key properties are apparently defined as static properties, the run-time behavior of [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] as hosted by the system will reevaluate the properties in real time and will properly account for user-driven changes to system values.
+Although the non-key properties are apparently defined as static properties, the run-time behavior of WPF as hosted by the system will reevaluate the properties in real time and will properly account for user-driven changes to system values.
 The following example shows how to specify the font settings of a button.

  [!code-csharp[SystemRes_snip#FontResourcesCode](~/samples/snippets/csharp/VS_Snippets_Wpf/SystemRes_snip/CSharp/Pane1.xaml.cs#fontresourcescode)]
  [!code-vb[SystemRes_snip#FontResourcesCode](~/samples/snippets/visualbasic/VS_Snippets_Wpf/SystemRes_snip/VisualBasic/Pane1.xaml.vb#fontresourcescode)]